 Since this is a textbook, you also want to produce it in a way that is readable and approachable.
 You should use shorter sentences and clear and precise language.
 When appropriate, use images, movies, diagrams, maps to make your points.
 You can also use tables and callout boxes to amplify key points.
 This is an opportunity to be creative as well as scholarly!
 Have fun.

 As noted in the previous guidelines (Group Project Assignment #1), the goal of this was to provide a CONTEXT for your particular building.
 That can be through chronology (i.e., the “prairie phase”) or through a theme (i.e., organic architecture).
 All groups did this relatively successfully, though as you write your CHAPTER (Group Assignment #2) you will likely want to add/change things in the introductory chapter.
 For example, you may find illustrations of other similar buildings you want to include in your original (GP #1) entry.
 Or you may realize you talked too much about your building in the first assignment and will want to move content from your first group project assignment to the second.

 Although your grade on the first group project assignment will not change, you will be partly graded on the 2nd group project assignment on REVISING the first group project assignment.
 20% of your grade for GROUP PROJECT ASSIGNMENT #2 is based on “cleaning up” your initial post.
 In addition to fine-tuning the content (responding to my feedback and suggestions and bringing it in line with the rest of the class), I would ask everyone to address the following in their revisions:

-- Adding images to make your entry visually appealing
+- Add images to make your entry visually appealing.

-- Deleting any text that is not relevant to your theme (basic facts about Wright’s career or biography
+- Delete any text that is not relevant to your theme (basic facts about Wright’s career or biography.

 There is no standard length for these – some may be shorter or longer depending on the points you are trying to make.
 But they should be at least 2-3 paragraphs and perhaps longer.